hyling/kean.github.io/_posts/2019-09-09-regex-grammar.markdown

 Before writing a parser for a regular expression *language*, one needs to define the rules of the language, or *grammar*.
 When you learn a new (programming) language, like [Swift](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html) or [Regex](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference), you typically go through a guide written in a natural language like English.
 This is a great way to learn a language, but it's not the optimal way to describe it.

+> **Note.** This artcle outlines some of the theory behind languages and grammars.
+If that's not what you are interested in, you can skip it and jump straight into [parsing]({{ site.url }}/post/regex-parser).
+I would still recommend revisiting this article later.

 The syntaxes of most programming languages in use today are defined through [*formal grammars*](https://en.wikipedia.org/wiki/Formal_grammar).
 If you've opened the [Swift Language Reference](https://docs.swift.org/swift-book/ReferenceManual/AboutTheLanguageReference.html) before, you've probably seen the blocks like this:

 > **Grammar of Structure Declaration**